schuchard/kevinschuchard.com-2023/src/pages/blog/2019-05-17-iterpolating-schematics.md

 # Adding files

-When adding template files there's generally three common steps to take.
-Lets assume the following directory of template files that our example schematic will use.
+When adding template files there are generally three common steps to take.
+Let's assume the following directory of template files that our example schematic will use.

 ```text
 files